-On entering the lift that White Teeth Lady directs you to, you’ll want to either be chewing gum; yawning or expertly performing the “Valsalva Maneuver,” because the speed at which you’ll be propelled to the top of the tower (5m/s) will guarantee a mild ear-popping.
+On entering the lift that Hollywood Smile directs you to, you’ll want to either be chewing gum; yawning or expertly performing the “Valsalva Maneouver” because the speed at which you’ll be propelled to the top of the tower (5m/s) will guarantee a mild ear-popping.
 The fun lift ride is actually the #1 reason for even going to Duck & Waffle …

 NOTE: Duck & Waffle is open 24 hours, year-round.
 There’s also a dining room for private hire, which seats up to 18.
 You can book a private or public table on their website here.

-Like great dining experiences?
-Check out our guide to the best restaurants in London.
+Like a panoramic view?
+Check out our guide to the best rooftop bars in London.